 These metrics ensure that the rankings capture an institution’s performance across critical areas like teaching quality, research influence, and global reputation.

-Here’s a list of top 10 universities in the world based on QS rankings 2025:
+Here’s the updated list of top 10 universities in the world based on QS World University Rankings:

 Now, let’s take a detailed look at metrics like acceptance rates and average salary, which make these universities stand out.